jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --query name

-Display information about the link group like `--display` does, but in a machine parseable way.
+Display information about the link group in a machine parseable way.

 ## --list name